Chinese immigration to Sydney: Clan, village and temple

 To outsiders, the Chinese were just Chinese, but internally, loyalties to clan and village origins were strong, often taking precedence over loyalties to Chinese nationalism.
 The 1891 Royal Commission noted that leading stores often doubled as bases for clan tongs (societies) which developed to look after the interests of men from different localities in China.
 They provided letter writers, ferried money home through personal chains of contact rather than untrustworthy banks, gave legal support, adjudicated disputes and attended to burials and removal of bones to China.
 These clan societies still exist today, supporting new arrivals and the needy.

 The Influx of Chinese Restriction Act 1881 and the Chinese Restriction and Regulation Act 1888 succeeded in discouraging entry and making re-entry to Australia impossible except for a limited few.
 Rural areas slowly lost their Chinese population as the gold petered out, but Sydney's Chinese community grew, as the city became more attractive to the dwindling population who remained, either because they were in exempted categories, or because they held papers from an earlier period securing residency or naturalisation.
 According to the Census, by 1901 there were 3,276 men and 56 women 'born in China' living in Sydney.
 When part-Chinese and Chinese not born in China were added, 3,680 Chinese were recorded as living in Sydney.
 This process of concentration continued in the early twentieth century, as Chinese from other parts of the continent, including Melbourne, gravitated to Sydney.
 The Chinese community was firmly embedded in the landscape of the city and in surrounding suburbs where market gardens thrived.
 Chinese signs announced businesses in the Chinese sections of town.
 Chinese gardeners from Go Yui built a temple at Alexandria, then and now run by the Yui Ming Hung Fook Tong.
 The Sze Yup people did the same at Glebe Point.
 This temple was dedicated to Kwan Kung, symbolising loyalty and mutual support.
 More subtly, but nonetheless Chinese, the Chinese Anglican church in Wexford Street, Surry Hills, was adorned with a Chinese-inspired turret as well as a cross.

 The enthusiasm for proselytising drew all the major Christian churches into the Chinese life of the city.
 A joint Cantonese-English service held in the Princes Street Wesleyan Chapel in The Rocks in 1886 celebrated the ordination of the Reverend Tear Tack.
-The Presbyterians, who had held Chinese services since the 1870s, became very active under the Reverend John Young Wai, who, among other things, translated Sankey's hymn book into Cantonese.
+The Presbyterians, who had held Chinese services since the 1870s, became very active under the Reverend John Young Wai, who, among other things, translated Ira Sankey's hymn book into Cantonese.
 In 1885, Soo Hoo Ten, who had long ministered to Chinese Anglican congregations in the city and at Botany, was ordained in St Andrew's Cathedral.